top of page

 Density vs Yield Stress: Two slurries at identical density can have dramatically different yield stresses depending on particle-size distribution, mineralogy, clay content, temperature, and flocculant response.

-Conservative sizing can be a coping mechanism:
+Conservative sizing as a coping mechanism:

 Safety margins throughout the process, such as larger pipes, higher-rated pumps and more conservative pipeline velocities, might theoretically be an alternative approach.
 The concern is that oversizing to compensate for rheological uncertainty creates its own problems.
 Slurry transport lines can fail due to over-conservative sizing — if velocity is too low, it can cause pipe blockages due to settling and sedimentation.